 When you’re ready to start learning to drive the cost of provisional driver insurance could be a painful pill to swallow, but there are a few things you can do to ease that pain.

-Of course, you could always forego the cost of car insurance entirely by accompanying a driving instructor each time you get behind the wheel, since then you’d be covered by your instructor’s policy every time.
+Of course, you could always forego the need to hunt down the best car insurance policies entirely by accompanying a driving instructor each time you get behind the wheel, since then you’d be covered by your instructor’s policy every time.